noyqdave/accounting-ledger-service/docs/practices-guide.md

-# Best Practices Guide: Use Case Specifications & BDD
+# Practices Guide: Use Case Specifications & BDD

 ## Overview
-This guide captures best practices for writing use case specifications and BDD scenarios, derived from real project experience and industry standards.
+This guide captures practices for writing use case specifications and BDD scenarios, derived from real project experience and industry standards.

 ### How These Practices Were Applied in This Project
 In this project, the development workflow followed a specific sequence: